 Library Science (MLS)

-The Graduate School publishes the academic department program information for the MLS degree.
-The Graduate Bulletin (catalog) has degree program information including the program courses.
-Look for the 465 major code information.
+Visit the academic department program information for program requirements and course information.
+The Graduate Bulletin (catalog) has degree program information and admission requirements.
 Applicants are encouraged to review the information on both of these web pages.

 This program reflects Media Coordinator (School Librarian) competencies required by the state as well as Public Librarian Certification competencies of the North Carolina Public Librarian Certification Commission.
 Completion of this program entitles the graduate to apply for licensure (076 Media Coordinator) from the State of North Carolina as well as Public Librarian Certification from the North Carolina Public Librarian Certification Commission.

 Information Unique to Distance Education Program Admission and Enrollment:

 The online Library Science program accepts applicants each spring and fall.
 Additionally, cohorts may begin, if there is sufficient interest, at an off-campus location.
 Cohort members take their classes at the same pace (typically two classes per term) until graduation.

 Program Delivery Information:

 These distance education programs are delivered via online and face-to-face instruction.
 The online program has both synchronous class meetings (usually in the evening) and asynchronous coursework.
 Locations, start dates and application deadlines are provided in the Proposed Cohorts table below.
 Face-to-face courses are typically taught at the site in the evenings or selected Saturdays.

 |County||Location||Semester Start||Application Deadline||Information Session (ASU faculty and staff will be present to answer questions about the program and application process)|